swcarpentry/shell-novice/03-pipefilter.md

     ~~~

     What other command(s) could be added to this in a pipeline to find
-    out what animals have been seen (without any duplicates in the
+    out what animals the file contains (without any duplicates in their
-    animals' names)?
+    names)?

 </div>